Compliments & Complaints

 The Independent Office of Police Conduct (IOPC) produce quarterly complaints data for all police forces in England and Wales and annual statistics.
 These can be viewed on the IOPC website.

 As a representative of the local community, the Commissioner signs up to a Code of Conduct.
-The responsibility for considering complaints that the Commissioner may have breached their Code of Conduct sits with the Police & Crime Panel.
+The Deputy Police, Fire and Crime Commissioner also signs up to the code of conduct.
+The responsibility for considering complaints that the Commissioner/Deputy Commissioner may have breached their Code of Conduct sits with the Police, Fire & Crime Panel.
 This panel is made up of representatives from district councils and the county council, including two independent members.
-If you want to complain about the conduct of the Police & Crime Commissioner you must submit your complaint in writing to:
+If you want to make a complaint about the conduct of the Police, Fire & Crime Commissioner or Deputy Police, Fire & Crime Commissioner you must submit your complaint in writing to:

 The Monitoring Officer

-Following the initial assessment by the monitoring officer of a complaint it will then, if appropriate, be forwarded to the Police & Crime Panel.
+Following the initial assessment by the monitoring officer of a complaint it will then, if appropriate, be forwarded to the Police, Fire & Crime Panel.
 A quarterly report is provided to the panel meetings detailing complaints which have been received and how they have been dealt with.
-To view complaints regarding the Commissioner which the panel have considered click here.
+To view complaints regarding the Commissioner /Deputy Commissioner which the panel have considered click here.

-If you wish to find out more information you can view the Police& Crime Panel website http://cumbriapcp.org.uk.
+If you wish to find out more information you can view the Police, Fire and Crime Panel website http://cumbriapcp.org.uk.

-While the OPCC’s staff are not representatives of the community, they are still expected to maintain the highest standards of conduct.
+While the OPFCC’s staff are not representatives of the community, they are still expected to maintain the highest standards of conduct.
 If you are dissatisfied with the service you have been provided with by a member of staff you can lodge a complaint.
-Please click here to view the complaints procedure to enable you to understand the process.
+You can view the staff complaints procedure to enable you to understand the process.
 Complaints should be made to:

 Deputy Chief Executive